 To turn on this feature, open the control panel and search for “Network and sharing center”.
 Now from the left sidebar menu, open “change advanced sharing settings”.
 Next, under the File & Printer sharing heading, select the radio button that says “turn on file and printer sharing”.
 Also, make sure the option of “Turn on network discovery” is selected in the above section.

 Computer/ Workgroup Name

-For “file and printer sharing” to work correctly, make sure the computer name or Workgroup/Domain name are configured rightly.
-You need to provide a unique name to each computer so that the there is no replication of computer name on a network.
-And also make sure the Workgroup name is same for all the computers.
+For “file and printer sharing” to work correctly, make sure the computer name or Workgroup/Domain name is configured rightly.
+You need to provide a unique name to each computer so that there is no replication of the computer name on a network.
+And also make sure the Workgroup name is the same for all the computers.

 - Computer Browser

 - TCP/IP NetBIOS